-The Local Authority has an obligation to process an application that has been signed and submitted by a parent/carer stating that they have parental responsibility.
-The Local Authority can only process ONE application form per child, which should be completed by the parent/carer who the child lives with.
+The local authority has an obligation to process an application that has been signed and submitted by a parent/carer stating that they have parental responsibility.
+The local authority can only process ONE application form per child, which should be completed by the parent/carer who the child lives with.
 If your child lives at a different address from you with another parent/carer from Monday to Friday, you will need to provide a copy of the Parental Responsibility or Child Arrangements Order with your application.

 In cases where parent(s)/carers(s) are separated and both have retained joint responsibility, the parent with whom the child primarily resides should complete the application form.
 The home address used will be that which is directed by the court, or the address where the child lives for the majority of the school week.
 If the child's time is split equally between two homes, the address of the parent who receives the child benefit will normally be used.
+Where parent(s)/carer(s) submit two separate application forms and do not reach an agreement regarding school preferences, the local authority reserves the right to determine which application should be accepted and which application will be discarded.